No products in the cart.

 As with any consumer product, the design of a smartphone is very subjective.
 Just as much as someone can love the look of a phone, so someone else can hate it.
 It so happens, however, that many smartphones are almost indistinguishable from each other, even across different brands.

 The case itself is a shiny Kevlar construction.
-Kevlar is that material from which bullet proof vests are made, and helps to add a certain strength.
+Kevlar is that material from which bullet proof vests are made, so the phone is protected.
+Also it helps to add a certain strength.
 The Droid Ultra is not a rugged phone, but the case will probably never be in any danger.
 At just 4.83 ounces, the Droid Ultra is also one of the lightest around.

 Often, in even mid-range smartphones, makers limit the resolution of the display.
-The screen is one of the more expensive components, and is seen as a potential way to keep costs down.
+The screen is one of the more expensive components, as a result, it is seen as a potential way to keep costs down.
 It came as a very pleasant surprise, therefore, to see that Motorola had included a 720p HD display on the Droid Ultra.

 Not only is the display a respectable pixel count, but Motorola have done a terrific job of squeezing the best out of every one.
-The 5″ display of the Droid Ultra is clear and sharp, with excellent colors.
-It provides a very satisfying and fatigue-free movie and gaming experience.
+For instance, the 5″ display of the Droid Ultra is clear and sharp, with excellent colors.
+Of course, it provides a very satisfying and fatigue-free movie and gaming experience.

 When the display is asleep, any movement detected by the phone causes the time to appear, along with key notifications.
 This is a very useful feature which has since found its way into many devices.